 The picture shows Italian Alpini officers as guests of Aufklärungs Abteilung 44 observing a firepower demonstration of Heavy Machine Guns instructed by Oberleutnant Rettschlag.

-The final demonstration included Flammpanzern III.
+This picture shows a Flammpanzer III in use by the Hoch- und Deutschmeister during a firepower demonstration to the same Italian Alpini Officers.
 To the right of the picture is Oberleutnant Barton, C.O.
 3./131 Grenadier Regiment.

 Before the loss of Sicily, eight Tigers were shipped from the ordnance depot on 28 July 1943, to outfit an independent unit destined for Italy.
 Known as Tigergruppe Meyer, this small unit with its eight Tigers was attached to Pz.
 Jg.
 Abt.
 46 (of the Hoch- und Deutschmeister Division) between August and November 1943.
 By the 4 February 1944, then renamed as Tigergruppe Schwebbach it was attached to the LXXVI (76) Panzer Korps to attack the bridgehead created by the Allied landing at Anzio.
 None of the Tigers remained operational on 12 February 1944 but seven of the eight were available again by 15 February 1944 for the planned attacks.
 On 11 March 1944, the surviving crews and Tigers of Tigergruppe Schwebbach were incorporated into sPzAbt.
 508.